 Any currency figures mentioned in our reporting are in GBP.
-For conversion from local currency to GBP, we take the average annual currency exchange figures provided by Aviva Group Finance for the year.
+We convert local currency to GBP using average annual currency exchange figures provided by Aviva Group Finance for the year.

-IV.Employee
+IV.
+Employee

 Unless otherwise stated, for the purposes of this document the term employee includes all: